 Undergraduate Student Mentor

-Shayleh Shamrock, 2018-2019.
-Home range sizes of mule deer across a gradient of human development (WSU Undergraduate Research Internship Co-Mentor with Caren Goldberg).
+Shayleh Shamrock, WSU Undergraduate Research Intern, 2018-2019.
+Home range sizes of mule deer across a gradient of human development (Co-Mentor with Caren Goldberg).

-Matthew Jasper, 2017.
-Initial steps towards predicting environmental drivers of deer-vehicle collisions along SR20 in the Methow Valley, Washington (WSU Undergraduate Research Internship Mentor).
+Matthew Jasper, WSU Undergraduate Research Intern, 2017.
+Initial steps towards predicting environmental drivers of deer-vehicle collisions along SR20 in the Methow Valley, Washington (Mentor).

-Julia Dalquist, 2016.
-Trail camera photo processing for wildlife in Little Pend Orielle National Wildlife Refuge and literature review of reptile dietary needs in Baja California, Mexico (WSU College of Agricultural, Human, and Natural Resource Sciences Ignite Mentor)
+Julia Dalquist, WSU CAHNRS Ignite Student, 2016.
+Trail camera photo processing for wildlife in Little Pend Orielle National Wildlife Refuge and literature review of herbivorous reptile dietary needs in Baja California, Mexico.
+Julia was a student in the WSU College of Agricultural, Human, and Natural Resource Sciences Ignite Undergraduate Research Program.
+(Mentor).